A Synchronous/Asynchronous Virtual Machine Architecture

 3. Central Processing Unit (CPU)

-Contrary to general purpose CPU of a desktop computer/notebook that Unreal Engine runs on, the Occult is a virtual processor that is designed with “specific needs” of a video game developer in mind.
+Contrary to general purpose CPU of a desktop computer/notebook that Unreal Engine runs on, the Occult has a virtual processor that is designed with “specific needs” of a video game developer in mind.
 Specific needs require custom solutions.

 3.1 Hybrid Synchronous/Asynchronous Architecture

 Today’s consumer computers use “clock driven” synchronous processors.
 A BIOS based clock frequency mimics the conductor of an orchestra.
 It keeps everything in order.
 All components in the computer work in perfect harmony, because the changes in the state of CPU and memory elements are always synchronized by the oscillated “reference” signal.

 An asynchronous architecture is the complete opposite of a clock driven system.
 It is “clockless”, or self-timed.
 There is no conductor.
 Each player in the orchestra is free to choose a tempo.
 Despite the fact that clockless music may end up with pure cacophony, a clockless CPU architecture is indeed the perfect choice for “event driven” programming.
 Signals are only used to indicate completion of instructions and operations.
 Since there is no clock signal, asynchronous systems don’t have to wait for a clock pulse to begin processing inputs.
 The state of the system changes as soon as the inputs change.
 This is simply why asynchronous systems are faster than synchronous systems.

 At the beginning of asynchronous execution phase, the task is assigned as a background process.
 If assignment is successful, then CPU is either halted (for good) or next instruction is executed in parallel.
 This efficient process is repeated until the background task is completed.
 Due to nature of event driven programming and complexity of background process, time of completion cannot be estimated precisely.